-- Choose Network.
+- Select Network.

 3. Does a Nest Thermostat Have a Battery and How Long Does It Last?

-4. How to Turn Off a Nest Thermostat
+4. Shutting Off a Nest Thermostat

 To choose Off mode on the thermostat:

-- Press and hold the touch bar until it displays “Turn Off” before sliding the bar to highlight Turn Off, and then touch the bar to select.
+- Hold the touch bar until the display reads “Turn Off” before sliding the bar to highlight Turn Off, and then touch the bar to select.

-- You can also go to Mode from the main menu and select Off.
+- Or, from the main menu, go to Mode and select Off.

 Off mode can even be accessed from your Google Home app: